She asked to be let out of her contract, he told her he would ruin her career.

 During the filming of Marnie, their second film, Hedren remembers being summoned for a private meeting with Hitchcock: "He said, as if it was the most natural thing in the world, that from this time on, he expected me to make myself sexually available and accessible to him – however and whenever and wherever he wanted."
 She asked to be let out of her contract, he told her he would ruin her career.

-Marnie, like The Birds, is an uneasy masterpiece, and the most disturbing film Hitchcock ever made.
+Marnie, like The Birds, is an uneasy masterpiece, and in a way, may be the the most disturbing film Hitchcock ever made.
 In the film, Hedren plays a con-artist who is plagued by a repressed sexual trauma which resurfaces when she sees the colour red.
 She is caught stealing from her employer by a wannabe suitor, and before the end of the film (in which she falls in love with him), he rapes her and blackmails her into marrying him.